 Metro

 Istanbul's metro is excellent, clean and modern.
-That said, it covers a limited area and mainly services the city centre.
+The metro system has grown in recent years and now links many suburbs throughout the city with 11 lines and 133 stations.
 The Marmaray metro system runs beneath the Bosphorus, joining the European and Asian sides of Istanbul.

 Dolmuş

 These are minibuses that stop to pick up and drop off passengers anywhere on pre-established routes.
-There are no dolmuş stops – rather these minibuses stop to pick up passengers wherever it is flagged down.
-It stops to drop off passengers whenever one asks the driver to stop.
+There are no dolmuş stops – instead, these minibuses stop to pick up passengers wherever they are flagged down.
+They stop to drop off passengers whenever one asks the driver to stop.
 They are quicker and can be more flexible than regular buses.

 Ferries

-There are regular ferry services in Istanbul and they offer a cheap and relaxing way to cross the Bosphorus.
+There are regular ferry services in Istanbul, and they offer a cheap and relaxing way to cross the Bosphorus.
+Ferries offer multiple payment methods, and expats can use their Istanbul Kart.
+Ferry schedules are not as regular as other forms of public transport, so commuters will need to plan their journey carefully.

 Taxis in Istanbul

 Taxis are metered and are fairly reasonably priced.
 As with anywhere in the world, however, the costs add up if using taxis regularly.
-Another drawback of the cabs is that the drivers generally don't speak English.
+Another drawback of taxis is that the drivers generally don't speak English.
 It's best to write down the address in advance and show it to the driver.
+Taxi drivers in Istanbul have been known to overcharge passengers or take longer routes, and expats should ensure they book a taxi with a reputable service.

-Alternatively, taxi services can be requested through local rideshare apps such as BiTaksi and Uber, which has returned to Turkey after being banned in 2019.
+Alternatively, taxi services can be requested through local ride-share apps such as BiTaksi and Uber.
 Many expats prefer using these apps as it allows them to set their route and determine fare estimates without having to speak to taxi drivers.

 Water taxi